O1ahmad/ansible-role-geth/README.md

 `geth_config: {"<config-section>": {"<section-setting>": "<setting-value>",..},..}` **default**: see `vars/...`

-* Any configuration setting/value key-pair supported by `geth` should be expressible within the `geth_config` hash and properly rendered within the associated TOML config file.
+* Any configuration setting/value key-pair supported by `geth` should be expressible within the `geth_config` hash and properly rendered within the associated TOML config.
 Values can be expressed in typical _yaml/ansible_ form (e.g. Strings, numbers and true/false values should be written as is and without quotes).

   Furthermore, configuration is not constrained by hardcoded author defined defaults or limited by pre-baked templating.
 If the config section, setting and value are recognized by the `geth` tool, :thumbsup: to define within `geth_config`.

   A list of configurable settings can be found [here](https://gist.github.com/0x0I/5887dae3cdf4620ca670e3b194d82cba).

-  Keys of the `geth_config` hash represent TOML config sections
+  Keys of the `geth_config` hash represent TOML config sections:
   ```yaml
   geth_config:
     # [TOML Section 'Shh']
     Shh: {}
   ```

-  Values of `geth_config[<key>]` represent key,value pairs within an embedded hash expressing config settings
+  Values of `geth_config[<key>]` represent key,value pairs within an embedded hash expressing config settings:
   ```yaml
   geth_config:
     # TOML Section '[Shh]'